 Right across Australia, there are plans with local projects ready to go to build dedicated paths that would improve safety and make our paths more accessible to everyone.
 They just need to be funded.

 Bicycle Network’s $904 million bike riding stimulus package would use pedal power to safeguard our health, create jobs and improve the spending power of Australians as we work our way out of the COVID-19 crisis.

 Bicycle Network’s Pedalling to a better normal is a six month plan to safeguard our health, create jobs and improve the spending power of Australians as we work our way out of the COVID-19 crisis.

 The $904 million bike riding stimulus package calls on all three levels of government to unite to build pop-up bike lanes and incentivise cycling.

-Our local councillors and parliamentarians should know that people are eager to have more safer spaces to ride out the COVID-19 pandemic, so write to them, Facebook them, Tweet them or call them and let them know what you think.
+Our local councillors and parliamentarians should know that people are eager to have more safer spaces to ride, so write to them, Facebook them, Tweet them or call them and let them know what you think.